Malamute First Aid Kit

 - Neomycin Ophthalmic ointment - irritated, infected eyes

-- Rescue Remedy - for stress, calming
+- Rescue Remedy - natural remedy for stress, calming